 Going back to the printer and inks comparison, this is like buying a cheap printer where there are no compatible options and buying ink cartridges from the manufacturer who has the luxury of charging whatever they like as they have no competition.

-Some printer brands are still managing to charge more for their ink per ml than 1996 Dom Perignon (which can cost up to a number of hundred pounds per bottle) – and they do it in such a slick way that the customer feels grateful about it too, until a couple of years on if they work out how much they’ve in fact paid for their ink over this time.
+Some printer brands are still managing to charge more for their ink per ml than 1996 Dom Perignon (which can cost up to a number of hundred pounds per bottle) – and they do it in such a slick way that the customer feels grateful about it too, until a couple of years on if they work out how much they’ve truly paid for their ink over this time.

-I recall that I wasn’t too unhappy with the price per cup I was paying as long as it was coffee only, but I felt it was pricey if buying the coffees which came with milk pods, and I wasn’t a fan of these either, they simply didn’t taste right to me, even then.
+I recall that I wasn’t too unhappy with the price per cup I was paying as long as it was coffee only, but I felt it was pricey if buying the coffees which came with milk pods, and I wasn’t a fan of these either, they literally didn’t taste right to me, even then.

 The first one is the perfect selling (at the time of writing) Tassimo machine, and to me it looks like the best machine to look at if you’re looking for a low cost machine and you’re not too fussed about features such as coffee personalization (strength selection) and the size of the water tank.